-Following an EU ruling that determined that holiday pay must correspond to normal pay, including commission or other variable elements of pay such as overtime payments, a number of claims have been raised against the Council.
+Following an EU ruling that holiday pay must correspond to normal pay, including commission or other variable elements of pay such as overtime payments, a number of claims have been raised against the Council.
 Approximately 139 cases remain live.
 This area of employment law is still changing.
 Further guidance is expected in due course from current cases as to how Tribunals will approach calculation of the sums due, particularly in terms of the reference period to be used where pay fluctuates.
-At present, no liability can be quantified until further clarity is provided.
+No liability can be quantified until further clarity is provided.